richardhyy/ice-vscode/README.md

 Right-click on a message editor and select "Manage Snippets" to view, edit, and delete snippets.

 ![Message Snippet](docs/images/snippet.png)

+### Tool Calling and MCP

+ICE can let a model call tools and use the results in its reply.
+A tool is a small JavaScript file you can open, read, and edit, and ICE ships with a built-in `fetch_url` tool.

+Enable tools for a conversation from the **Tools** control in the message box.
+Your selection is saved as a node in the `.chat` file, so it stays visible, editable, and forkable.

+By default, ICE asks for approval before running a tool and records every call and result as a node in the conversation.

+You can also connect **Model Context Protocol (MCP)** servers with the `ICE: Add MCP Server` command or the `ice.mcpServers` setting, and their tools become available to the model.

+> See [Custom Tools](docs/custom-tools.md) to write your own.

 ### System Prompt Variables